 Some folk are happy with their setup, where they grew up and wouldn’t dream of moving.
 And fair play to them.
 Maybe you’ve relocated for career purposes.

-What I’m saying is, cost of living plays a huge part on your magic number.
+What I’m saying is, the cost of living plays a huge part in your magic number.
 If you do have the opportunity to move city/ country, then you could really take advantage of:

 - Cheaper monthly rental